kynguyen321/WSAGAScript/README.md

 ## This readme is being updated frequently.
 As I am aware that it might not be completely clear right now, I am going to resolve it ASAP

-## As a temporary measure, I have also made a tutorial and hosted that video on YouTube
+## As a temporary measure, I have also made a tutorial and hosted that video on YouTuber

 <p align="center">